 6. Get rid of as many temptations as possible.

 Giving up crossdressing will be extremely difficult at first.
 To help ourselves as much as possible we need to try to lessen the amount of triggers and temptations in our lives.
 One obvious first step is getting rid of any secret stash of clothing right away.
-Take it to Goodwill and be done with it.
+Purge, yes do it again even if you have many times before.
+Take the clothing to Goodwill and be done with it.
 There is no reason for you to keep it.
 If you think you might go back to crossdressing someday and therefore it would be a waste of money to get rid of the clothes, then you really haven’t committed to stopping yet.
 You need to go back to some of the first few steps again.
 Don’t keep a raging fire in your house that will burn you.

 If the internet is a problem for you, consider getting an internet filter immediately.
 If your wife’s clothing being left out is a problem for you, consider telling her what she can to help you better.
 Don’t do things that are technically “okay” if they will trigger your addiction.
 Perhaps wearing an apron is a trigger for you.
 If so, avoid wearing one.
 Be wise about how you take trips.
 Don’t spend too much time alone.
 Have an accountability partner on standby.
 Grow a beard so that crossdressing will be less satisfying and easy.
 (Plus this also might help you to feel more like a man again) – Grow a Beard!
 Take some time to get in shape to make yourself appear more like a man and make it more difficult to crossdress – Lifting Weights and Becoming Muscular.
 Be careful about being alone so much of the time.
 Get around other people.
 Spend more time with friends or outside hobbies.
 Fill your time with something different things – Get a Hobby.
 Be wise when you travel – Resisting Temptations During Trips.